Writing projects not yet completed or published yet

 "Bitch you're fired!"

 "Any chance you are looking to hire?"
 I asked.
-"She has a good swing.
+"The woman with the mop had a good swing.
 She's a Cardinal fan, maybe?"

-"I guess so," said the man as he watched the woman who had just quit squeal tires on the way out of the parking lot.
+"That swing?
+The Blues perhaps," said the man as he watched the woman who had just quit squeal her tires on the way out of the parking lot.

 "I spent three years in prison sweeping and mopping.
 Was only just released," I said.

-"Oh, I don't know, the kids and all," said the man awkwardly holding the mop.
+"Oh, I don't know, the kids and all," said the man awkwardly taking the mop back.

 "I was in the Air Force before jail," I said.
 "I need a job, or my parole agent will send me back to prison."